fushinkan/first_project/README.md

-This is my first project, don't be angry
+This is my first branch